kingsdigitallab/sdlc-for-rse/Document_guidance/Terms_of_reference_guidance.md

 ### 2.1 Overview section

 This section of the ToR is for recording an outline of the high-level concept(s) of the research and outputs being proposed.
-It presents an opportunity to gain an understanding of the goals of the research and the motivations of the team involved.

-Value judgements should be avoided at t
+It presents an opportunity to gain an understanding of the goals of the research and the motivations of the team involved and value judgements should be avoided at this stage.

+The matrix below offers some prompts and key questions for completing this section effectively.
+It is not intended to be exhaustive but instead aims t
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IFRlcm1zIG9mIFJlZmVyZW
 5jZSBHdWlkYW5jZVxuYXV0aG9yOiBOZWlsIEpha2VtYW5cbmRh
-dGU6ICcyMDE4LTExLTI4J1xuIiwiaGlzdG9yeSI6WzU1MzAzMT
-A4OSwxNzYzMzE0OTU3LDEyMzgyMzY2NTYsLTExNzg4MjA3MDIs
-LTEyMzY3MTAwNjQsLTE3NzI5MTk2MTQsNjc3NjA0OTA4XX0=
+dGU6ICcyMDE4LTExLTI4J1xuIiwiaGlzdG9yeSI6Wy0xMDg3Mz
+g1MzIyLDE3NjMzMTQ5NTcsMTIzODIzNjY1NiwtMTE3ODgyMDcw
+MiwtMTIzNjcxMDA2NCwtMTc3MjkxOTYxNCw2Nzc2MDQ5MDhdfQ
+==
 -->